faablecloud/docs/platform/pricing.md

 | Enterprise | 4vCPU · 8GB   | 100GB             | 79€       |
 | Custom     | Custom        | ∞ GB              | Ask Sales |

+- All prices are shown without taxes included

 ## Support Plans

 With Faable range of support plans, you get access to troubleshooting tips, unlimited customized support, and quick response times, so you can get new products to market faster.
 Get the support your business needs to better focus on creating awesome apps and serving your customers.